 These policies provide coverage for the most common risks at an animal shelter.

 General liability insurance covers basic risks, such as an overly excited animal tripping a visitor.
 Bundle with property insurance for savings in a business owner’s policy.

 A business owner’s policy bundles general liability and property insurance in one plan.
 A BOP is often one of the most cost-effective commercial animal rescue insurance policies.

-This policy, also called errors and omissions insurance, can help cover expenses if someone sues your shelter for improper care of a dog, cat, or other animal.
+This policy, also called errors and omissions insurance (E&O), can help cover expenses if someone sues your shelter for improper care of a dog, cat, or other animal.

-Directors and officers insurance protects board members and officers against legal expenses if they are sued for a decision they made on behalf of your animal shelter that led to financial loss.
+D&O protects board members and officers against legal expenses if they are sued for a decision they made on behalf of your animal shelter that led to financial loss.